 0118 950 4003 or visit the website.

 BWA can listen and give you information and options about housing, legal, financial, council and other services related to domestic abuse.
 You can also get help with somewhere safe to stay if you are too frightened to stay at home.
-BWA also provide a drop in every Wednesday at Reading Central Library from 9-5, if you want information or are concerned about your welfare.
+BWA also provide a drop in every Tuesday on the 3rd floor of Reading Central Library from 10am-3pm, if you want information or are concerned about your welfare.

 118 321 9111 or visit the website.